-5.1.4 Where the fee is charged on a percentage basis the trustee should provide details of any work which has been or is intended to be sub-contracted out which would normally be undertaken directly by a trustee or his staff.
+10. Where the fee is charged on a percentage basis the trustee should provide details of any work which has been or is intended to be sub-contracted out which would normally be undertaken directly by a trustee or his staff.

-5.2 After fee approval
+After fee approval

-Where a resolution fixing the basis of fees is passed at any creditors' meeting held before he has substantially completed his functions, the trustee should notify the creditors of the details of the resolution.
+11. Where a resolution fixing the basis of fees is passed at any creditors meeting held before he has substantially completed his administration the trustee should immediately notify the creditors of the details of the resolution.
 When subsequently reporting to creditors on the progress of the bankruptcy, or submitting his final report, he should specify the amount of remuneration he has drawn in accordance with the resolution.
-Where the fee is based on time costs he also should provide details of the time spent and charge-out value to date and any material changes in the rates charged for the various grades since the resolution was first passed.
-He should also provide such additional information as may be required in accordance with the principles set out in paragraph 5.1.3.
-Where the fee is charged on a percentage basis the trustee should provide the details set out in paragraph 5.1.4 above regarding work which has been sub-contracted out.
+Where the fee is based on time costs he also should provide details of the time spent and charge-out value to date and any material changes in the rates charged since the resolution was first passed.
+Where the fee is charged on a percentage basis the trustee should provide the details set out in paragraph 7 above regarding work which has been subcontracted out.